CimimUxMaio/simpleparsers/README.md

 ### Sequence

-Given two parsers, returns a new one that parses as the two parsers consecutively, using the remainder of the first one as input for the second.
+Given multiple parsers, returns a new one that parses as all of them consecutively in order, using the remainder of the first one as input for the second.

-If for a certain input either parser fails, the resulting parser of sequencing both will also fail for this input.
+If for a certain input either parser fails, the resulting parser of sequencing them will also fail for this input.

 ##### Examples: